Battle of Vrpile: Battle of Kupa source

-According to anonymous turkish chronicler, the akinjis were spotted by the locals who then alerted (what is probably) Benardin Frankopan.
+According to an anonymous Turkish chronicler, the akinjis were spotted by the locals who then alerted (what is probably) Benardin Frankopan.
 He then mobilized peasants from the surrounding villages and blocked all exits from the mountain where akinjis were hiding, while placing main part of his army on a main road towards them.
 After realising that they were surrounded, the Ottomans decided "to strike at the infidels", but they were poured upon with the rain of arrows and a gunfire, which caused them many casualties.
 The akinjis who managed to survive the Battle of Kupa source had to withdraw back to Bosnia across the territory of Croatia.

 Ambush at Vrpile

 The Ottoman army was returning towards the Sanjak of Bosnia on their traditional route, Vrhovine – Homoljac – Korenica – Vrpile – Krbava field, taking with them a huge number of prisoners.
 Since the Ottomans had to go through the narrow Vrpile pass, the Croatian leadership decided to set an ambush there.
 The Croatian army was led by ban of Croatia Ladislav of Egervár, Count Bernardin Frankopan, and Mihovil Frankopan Slunjski.
 Ivan Frankopan Cetinski also participated in the battle.
 At the same time, Bernardin Frankopan who earlier fought a battle against them on Kupa source, organized a pursuit so the Ottomans reached Vrpile exhausted.

-The Croatians let most of the Ottoman army enter the valley and then closed the passageway, deploying the main part of the army in 4 rows.
+The Croatians let most of the Ottoman army enter the valley and then closed the passageway, deploying the main part of the army in 4 banderia.
 The Ottomans were heavily defeated and had around 1,500 killed and 1,500 imprisoned in the battle, while their captives were released, while only Hasan Bay with two or three of his men managed to escape.
 Later historical records mentioned that 18,000 Christian captives were saved.